yarikoptic/macOCR/Pods/ArgumentParserKit/README.md

 /// Create an argument parser.
 ///
 /// - Parameters:
-///   - commandName: If provided, this will be substitued in "usage" line of the generated usage text.
+///   - commandName: If provided, this will be substituted in "usage" line of the generated usage text.
 ///   Otherwise, first command line argument will be used.
 ///   - usage: The "usage" line of the generated usage text.
 ///   - overview: The "overview" line of the generated usage text.